-You are cordially invited to attend the Annual Meeting of Shareholders (the "Meeting") of EnCana Corporation (the "Corporation") which will be held in the Calgary TELUS Convention Centre, Exhibition Hall E, North Building, 2nd Floor, 136 - 8 Avenue S.E., Calgary, Alberta, Canada on Wednesday, April 26, 2006 at 10:30 a.m.
+You are cordially invited to attend the Annual and Special Meeting of Shareholders (the "Meeting") of EnCana Corporation (the "Corporation") which will be held at the Calgary TELUS Convention Centre, Exhibition Hall E, North Building, 2nd Floor, 136 - 8 Avenue S.E., Calgary, Alberta, Canada on Wednesday, April 25, 2007 at 2:00 p.m.
 (Calgary time).